-So, why do we continue to dump fertilizers and pesticides around our homes in a desperate attempt to look like one another?
+So, why do we continue to have fine lawns and groomed shrubbery spaced unnaturally far apart in a desperate attempt to look like one another?
 To look like suburban Ohio?
 We can do better!

 There are few plants more visually arresting in a shady garden when grouped together than California native coral bells.
-We find this aesthetic an optimally compelling complement to natural and classic landscapes.
+I find this aesthetic an optimally compelling complement to natural and classic landscapes.